hashlab/use-hash/readme.md

 )
 ```

-The API key used will determine the company to be updated.
+The hash_key used will determine the company to be updated.

 _source: ["Set anticipation configuration" in index.test.js](https://github.com/hashlab/use-hash/blob/main/src/index.test.js#L110-L125)_